each/draft-aname/draft-ietf-dnsop-aname.md

 under it (via DNAME).

-# Additional section processing {#additional}

-The requirements in this section apply to both recursive and authoritative servers.

-An ANAME target MAY resolve to address records via a chain of CNAME and/or ANAME records; any CNAME/ANAME chain MUST be included when adding target address records to a response's Additional section.

-## Address queries

-When a server receives an address query for a name that has an ANAME record, the response's Additional section:

-  * MUST contain the ANAME record;

-  * MAY contain the target address records that match the query type (or the corresponding proof of nonexistence), if they are available and the target address RDATA fields differ from the sibling address RRset.

-The ANAME record indicates to a client that it might wish to resolve the target address records itself.
-The target address records might not be available if the server is authoritative and does not include out-of-zone or non-authoritative data in its answers, or if the server is recursive and the records are not in the cache.

-## ANAME queries

-When a server receives an query for type ANAME, there are three
-possibilities:

-  * The query resolved to an ANAME record, and the server has the target address records; any target address records SHOULD be added to the Additional section.

-  * The query resolved to an ANAME record, and the server does not have the target address records; any sibling address records SHOULD be added to the Additional section.

-  * The query did not resolve to an ANAME record; any address records with the same owner name SHOULD be added to the Additional section of the NOERROR response.

-When adding address records to the Additional section, if not all address types are present and the zone is signed, the server SHOULD include a DNSSEC proof of nonexistence for the missing address types.

 # Substituting ANAME sibling address records {#subst}

 This process is used by both primary masters (see (#primary)) and